StanfordPL/stoke/README.md

 Running `./configure.sh` as described next will automatically configure the build for the correct architecture.

-STOKE is supported on the latest Ubuntu LTS release; in practice, it will also run on Ubuntu 13.10+ and on Debian 8.0.
+STOKE is supported on the latest Ubuntu LTS release; in practice, it will also run on Ubuntu 13.10+ and on debian testing.
 If you're trying to get STOKE to work on another linux distribution, having the right version of g++ is key.
 STOKE is supported on 4.9 only.
 It should also work on later versions, but it will not work with g++ 4.8.x (missing regular expression support), and  g++ 4.7.x and older definitely will not work.
-STOKE has been tested and appears to work in virtual environments, such as VMWare Fusion.

 Most of STOKE's software dependencies are available through apt.
 These can be satisfied by typing: